 Cats have large overlapping territories which they tend to ʻtimeshareʼ.
 Their world is very three dimensional: they like places high off the ground to sleep, hide and observe their surroundings.
 This is important if they are indoor cats or donʼt like going outdoors, or for multi-cat households so they can get away from each other.

 Cats generally donʼt cope well with changes at home (e.g. new furniture, new home, new baby).
 They like everything to smell the same.
-If there has been a change, drape clothing which has been worn so it has your ʻsmellʼ on it over the new things, or around the house.
-Rub small pieces of cloth over your catʼs face and neck to leave their ʻscentʼ on it, and rub onto surfaces to spread their own smell.
+If there has been a change, drape worn clothing (with your ʻsmellʼ on it) on the new things or around the house.
+Gently rub small pieces of cloth over your catʼs face and neck to leave their ʻscentʼ on it, and rub onto surfaces to spread their own smell.

 A cat's hunting instinct is separate from its need to eat, therefore play is very important.
 They can get frustrated if they never get to ʻcatchʼ their prey, so occasionally use toys with treats inside to help satisfy this instinct.

 You have no items in your cart, add some on the products page.